 Communicative Participation in Head and Neck Cancer

 One of the greatest difficulties experienced by individuals with head and neck cancer (HNC) relates to verbal communication.
 Difficulties in communication may result from alterations of structures of the speech/voice mechanism associated with primary treatment (e.g., surgical removal of tumors on tongue, larynx, palate), as well as secondary effects (e.g., radiation effects on dental health; facial disfigurement) that may interfere with a person’s ability to communicate in a number of everyday life situations.
 Traditional methods of assessing communication difficulties in HNC include use of speech intelligibility or voice quality measures performed by the clinician, as well as patient-reported measures (e.g., “quality of life” scales).
-Although these measures are valuable for planning and documenting the effectiveness of treatment, no tool is dedicated to measuring how communication difficulties are experienced by individuals in everyday life situations, or what is called “communicative participation” (Eadie et al., 2006).
-In the past few years, our multidisciplinary team has focused on advancing our understanding of the construct of communicative participation.
+Although these measures are valuable for planning and documenting the effectiveness of treatment, until recently, no tool was dedicated towards measuring how communication difficulties are experienced by individuals in everyday life situations, or what is called “communicative participation” (Eadie et al., 2006).
+Our multidisciplinary team has focused on advancing our understanding of the construct of communicative participation.
 We have validated the Communicative Participation Item Bank (CPIB) in a large sample of HNC survivors (Baylor et al., 2013; Eadie et al., 2014), as well as other clinical populations with communication disorders.
-Currently, our aim is to further establish the psychometric properties of the CPIB in a longitudinal investigation involving 300 individuals who are undergoing head and neck cancer treatment, as well as 100 individuals who are at least two years post-treatment.
-We also are studying how factors related to the treatment, the disease, psychosocial factors, or speech function affect communicative participation.
-Realization of these aims will help establish the validity of a meaningful outcome measure, and will provide targets for future interventions.
+We are collaborating with faculty in the UW Department of Rehabilitation Medicine (C. Baylor: SPEAC lab) about how participation is affected by social interactions with others, as well as the environment in which individuals commuicate.